 - The college cumulative GPA will be used in place of the high school cumulative GPA for all students who have attended college for a minimum of 12 credit hours.*

-- Completed one unit each of high school biology I, algebra I, chemistry I, and physics I, physical science, or college-level equivalents and earned a minimum grade of “C” in each course.
-If you have taken more than 1 unit of high school biology I, algebra I, chemistry I, and physics I, physical science, or college level equivalents, the last completed unit score or final score in those subjects must be a minimum grade of “C”.
+- Completed one unit each of high school biology I, algebra I, chemistry I, and physics I, or college-level equivalents and earned a minimum grade of “C” in each course.
+If you have taken more than 1 unit of high school biology I, algebra I, chemistry I, and physics I, or college-level equivalents, the last completed unit score or final score in those subjects must be a minimum grade of “C”.

 - Successful completion of AHC 10101 – Introduction to Allied Health Professions.
 This is waived for entering high school seniors, College Credit Plus seniors, and transfer students accepted into the program.
 All current Rio students must have completed or be currently enrolled in the course and earned a minimum grade of “C”.